Jörg Colberg - Text and Image, Image and Text

 Two months long masterclass with Jörg Colberg

-In this masterclass, participants will develop a deeper understanding of the relationship between images and text by becoming familiar with a number of important case studies.
-By the end of the course, each of the participants will have conceptualised and developed their own image-text project.
+In this masterclass, participants will develop a deeper understanding of the relationship between images and text by becoming familiar with a number of important case studies and exercising writing texts in relation to their own project.
+By the end of the course, each of the participants will have conceptualised and further developed their own image-text project.

 Participants need to have a fully (or almost fully) developed photography project that can serve as the basis of an image-text exercise.
 The project’s original idea does not need to contain the inclusion of text, even though image-text projects are certainly welcome.
 The work should be complete enough so that participants can focus their time on developing text and pairing it with images in whatever way possible.
-In other words, participants should not expect to focus on taking new pictures during the course.
+In other words, the work during the course will concentrate on finding the best form for the text, rather than taking new pictures.
+Given the laboratory nature of the workshop, it is not intended for those who already have found the final form of the text and need editorial refinements.

 Previous experience with image-text pieces is not necessary.